USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 ### STEP 2: Create the OCEAN file

 If your domain is in the U.S., there is a shapefile included with the SA tool in the data directory (surfzone_poly_st.shp).
 If your domain is outside the U.S., you will need a shapefile of your domain.
-See the surfzone_poly_st.shp for a template of the attibutes requried by the Spatial Allocator for generating an OCEAN file.
+See the surfzone_poly_st.shp for a template of the attributes required by the Spatial Allocator for generating an OCEAN file.

 Using the sample script `alloc_srf_zone_to_oceanfile.csh` (located in the **scripts** directory of the SA tool) as a guide, customize a script to run the SA executable on your machine.